Peteryar/github-trending-repos/README.md

 ## About Project

-Showcase most stared repos for the last 30days, build using Javascript Frontend Tech(React)
+Showcase most stared repos on github for the last 30days, build using Javascript Frontend Tech(React)

 ## Available Scripts